-^{180.} See John F. Witherspoon, A Tribute to Judge Giles S. Rich, 100 J. PATENT & TRADEMARK OFFICE SOC'Y 4 (2018).
-Toward the end of his career, he authored the Federal Circuit's opinion in State Street Bank and Trust Company v.
+180. See John F. Witherspoon, A Tribute to Judge Giles S. Rich, 100 J. PAT. & TRADEMARK OFF.
+SOC'Y 4 (2018).
+Toward the end of his career, he authored the Federal Circuit's opinion in State Street Bank & Trust Company v.
 Signature Financial Group, Inc., 149 F.3d 1368 (Fed.
 Cir.
 1998), which opened the way for patenting of business methods.
 The Federal Circuit and the Supreme Court eventually cast doubt on this decision.
 See In re Bilski, 545 F.3d 943, 959 (Fed.
 Cir.
 2008), aff'd but criticized, Bilski v.
 Kappos, 561 U.S. 593 (2010); Alice Corp.
 Pty.
 Ltd. v.
 CLS Bank Intern., 573 U.S. 208 (2014).

-Judge Rich was advocating for broad protection for industrial designs at the time that he was sitting on the In re Garbo and In re Carletti cases.
-See Hearings Before the Subcomm. on Patents, Trademarks, and Copyrights of the Senate Comm. on the Judiciary on S. 1888, 87th CONG., 1st SESS.
+Judge Rich was advocating for broad protection for industrial designs at the time that he was sitting on the In re Garbo and Carletti cases.
+See Hearings Before the Subcomm. on Patents, Trademarks, and Copyrights of the S. Comm. on the Judiciary on S. 1888, 87th Cong.
 27-36, 83-86 (1961) (testimony of Judge Rich).

-^{181.} See In re Carletti, 328 F.2d at 1020-22.
+181. See In re Carletti, 328 F.2d at 1020-22.

-which, too, has ribs and grooves nicely arranged.
-The fact that it is attractive or pleasant to behold is not enough.
-Many well-constructed articles of manufacture whose configurations are dictated solely by function are pleasing to look upon. . .
-But it has long been settled that when a configuration is the result of functional considerations only, the resulting design is not patentable as an ornamental design for the simple reason that it is not 'ornamental'-was not created for the purpose of ornamenting.
-182
+attractive or pleasant to behold is not enough.
+Many wellconstructed articles of manufacture whose configurations are dictated solely by function are pleasing to look upon. . .
+But it has long been settled that when a configuration is the result of functional considerations only, the resulting design is not patentable as an ornamental design for the simple reason that it is not 'ornamental' was not created for the purpose of ornamenting.

 As in In re Garbo, the CCPA failed to clarify whether an article of manufacture that inextricably intermingled ornamental and functional considerations could garner design patent protection as a whole, namely, including the functional elements.
-Unlike some of the early ornamentality cases, 183 the CCPA did not address whether separability of ornamental and functional features would be necessary.
+Unlike some of the early ornamentality cases, the CCPA did not address whether separability of ornamental and functional features would be necessary.

 Thus, these two cases can be read broadly or narrowly.
 If read broadly, any design for an article of manufacture that is not "solely" dictated by functional considerations is eligible for design patent protection.
-184 Under this interpretation, designs that are somewhat dictated by functional considerations could garner design patent protection.
-If read more narrowly, they address only the ineligibility of designs that are clearly dictated solely by functional considerations and which do not include even an iota of ornamentality.
+Under this interpretation, designs that are somewhat dictated by functional considerations could garner design patent protection.
+If read more narrowly, these cases address only the ineligibility of designs that are clearly dictated solely by functional considerations and which do not include even an iota of ornamentality.
 Notably, neither decision explores the 1902 Act, the legislative history, or the late 19th century controversy that led to the 1902 reforms.